yuloskov/digital_library/README.md

 ## Running

--To run the server, you need to run the following command:
+- To run the server, you need to run the following command:
 ```
 docker-compose up -d --build
 ```